Scan time: 2-3 minutes / Read time: 3-5 minutes

 🔬 Step 3 — Run the 4-question test on each draft.

-Check four things: who I am, what I do, what to expect, why trust me.
+The four checks: who I am, what I do, what to expect, why trust me.

 Ava lays all four drafts side by side on one page.